-The Department of Administration (DOA) is statutorily responsible for ensuring that executive branch agencies, other than the University of Wisconsin (UW) System, make effective and efficient use of information technology (IT) resources.
+Report 20-11 September 2020 Joe Chrisman Procurement, and Security Department of Administration IT Needs Assessment, The Department of Administration (DOA) is statutorily responsible for ensuring that Background University of Wisconsin (UW) System, make effective and efficient use of information technology (IT) resources.
 DOA must establish IT policies and procedures, which statutes require agencies to follow.
 Statutes require DOA to monitor adherence to these policies and procedures.
 Statutes require DOA to adopt policies pertaining to large, high-risk IT projects.
-Such projects either exceed \$1.0 million or are vital to the functions to executive branch agencies, other than UW System.
-Statutes indicate that DOA must require each executive branch agency other than UW System to annually submit to it a strategic plan for using IT.
+Such projects either exceed \$1.0 million or are vital to the functions to executive executive branch agencies, other than the UW System to annually submit to it a strategic plan for using IT.
 We analyzed how six state agencies assessed their IT needs and procured goods and services for 12 projects, as well as how they managed data security and other issues for 6 projects that involved cloud computing services provided by firms.
-These 18 projects included 12 large, high-risk IT projects and were managed by one or more of six agencies: DOA; the departments of Children and Families (DCF), Employee Trust Funds (ETF), Health Services (DHS), and Transportation (DOT); and the State of Wisconsin Investment Board (SWIB).
+These 18 projects included 12 large, high-risk IT projects and were managed by one or more of six agencies: DOA; the departments of Children and Families (DCF), Employee Trust Funds (ETF), Health Services (DHS), branch agencies, other than UW System.
+Statutes indicate that DOA must require each executive branch agency other than and Transportation (DOT); and the State of Wisconsin Investment Board (SWIB).
 We also analyzed IT security at a different set of five agencies.
+Key Findings The table summarizes our key audit findings, including those that pertain to needs assessment and planning, procurement, project reporting, cloud computing, and IT security.
+State agencies did not consistently comply with various statutes, policies, We identified concerns with IT security at five state agencies and conveyed these concerns to DOA, which is responsible for monitoring agency adherence to its DOA needs to improve its oversight of IT policies and procedures.